torqueforge/poodgate-2016/outline.md

   * many methods depend more on the argument they got passed then the class as a whole
   * If you were going to divide this class into two parts, where would you split it?

+Primative Obsession code smell
+'number' ought to be a first class object which hold onto a single value of number and implements all those methods.
+Then you wouldn't have to pass the argument around.

+Create an empty class
+Copy the methods to it
+Add and attr_reader and initializer for number
+In Bottles, go into every method we've moved and replace contents with BottleNumber.new(number).action(number)

+Then remove remove the method arguments one at a time, using a default of self.number.

+In Bottles, add

+    bottle_number_for(number) to return BottleNumber.new(number)

+In Bottles#verse

+    bottle_number = bottle_number_for(number)

+  and replace calls one at at time until forced to

+    next_bottle_number = bottle_number_for(bottle_number.successor)

+  then finish replacing.

+* Why can't I just say bottle_number.successor, ie, just ask a BottleNumber for its successor?

+Because successor returns a Fixnum, not a BottleNumber

+* this is a Liskov violation
+* don't try to fix it now, just note it
+* I would prefer to just ask the object I know for something and have to answer be right
+* Don't want to get the result and have to do something to it
+* this is just like the problem of #amount needed to return a 'capitalizable'

+In Bottles, delete obsolete code, ie, delete the forwarding methods.

-Do Extract Class
+Once Extract Class is done, notice:

-Refactoring lesson:
-  1 all methods contain a conditional.
+* all methods contain a conditional
-  2 all methods contain ONLY the conditional.
+* all methods contain ONLY the conditional
-  3 the methods are all switching on the same value
+* the methods are all switching on the same value
-  4 that value represents the same concept everywhere 5 each branch of each conditional returns the smallest atomic idea
+* that value represents the same concept everywhere
+* each branch of each conditional returns the smallest atomic idea

 Is it open/closed to 6-packs?

+### 99 Bottles, Conditional to Polymorphism

+Create BottleNumber0 as subclass of BottleNumber
+Copy one method, maybe #amount into it
+Delete everything but what's needed for 0
+Go into Bottles and get an instance of BottleNumber0 for the 0 case.

+    def bottle_number_for(number)
+      if number == 0
+        BottleNumber0.new(number)
+      else
+        BottleNumber.new(number)
+      end
+    end

+Remove unneeded code from Bottles#amount

+Change:

+    def amount
+      if number == 0
+        "no more"
+      else
+        number.to_s
+      end
+    end

+To:

+    def amount
+      number.to_s
+    end

+Repeat until you have BottleNumber0, BottleNumber1 and BottleNumber, and a little #bottle_number_for factory method in Bottles.

+BREAK

+They do it.

+* Is this open/closed to 6-packs?
+* what would you have to change? (the factory method or the data clump)
+* what don't you like about this code (the factory method, the successor liskov violation)
+* the liskov violation/ugly factory method are related

+### 99 Bottles, Data Clump

+### 99 Bottles, Open/Closed Factories

+### 99 Bottles, Write the test for and implement 6-packs